NixOS/SC-election-2024/ec/process.md

   - Add their email (and GitHub user if they provided one) to the [`voters.json` file](../voters.json) and commit it
   - Reply with
     ```
-    Thank you, we are approving your exception request, you have been added to the voters list.
+    We are approving your exception request, you have been added to the voters list.
     ```
 - If rejected, reply with
   ```